shakhscode/Linux_and_bash_scripting/README.md

 -  Command Promt (cmd) in windows is equivalent to Terminal in linux.

 ### Shell
-- Shell is a program or a part of the OS that acts like a shell/layer on the top of the kernel (the engine of the OS).
+- Shell is a software program or that acts like a layer/layer on the top of the kernel (the engine of the OS).
 It interprets the users commands, communicates with the kernel and helps to execute the user commands.

 User -->  Shell --> Kernel --> Hardware

 - A shell may have it's own user interface or a CLI.
 For example in windows Powershell has its own CLI.

-- In linux Terminal is the CLI for the shell.
+- For linux **Terminal** is the CLI for the shell.
 So we can write our commands on the terminal or  we can also write a _.sh executable file to deploy the shell for a task.

 ### Conclusion
 - **In linux Terminal is the CLI for the shell.
 But to interact with the shell Terminal is not the only way.
 Writing an executable _.sh file is the another way.**